What size rings do I need?

 If you are purchasing rings to use with an existing rod, then it is important to know the exact outside diameter of your rod.
 If it is a telescoping / adjustable rod, then be sure to measure the large end.
 The easiest way to measure the diameter is to remove the finial from one end and measure straight across the end of the rod from one side to the other.

-How do my Drapes attach to the Rings?
+How do my drapes attach to the rings?

 The traditional method for attaching a ring with eyelet is to sew the fabric into the eyelet.
 This is the method typically preferred by designers and can be done at any drapery workroom.
 Another method is to use drapery pins.
 With drapery pins, one end attaches to the fabric and the other end is hooked through the eyelet.
 Drapery pins come in various shapes and sizes and are available at most drapery / fabric stores as well as online.

 We can offer some general guidelines to estimate your ring count.
 Generally speaking, if you are using drapes that will be drawn across the entire rod, your fabric needs will be approximately 1.5x to 2.0x the length of the rod.
 Rings are then typically placed every 5” to 7” along the fabric.
-Please keep in mind that all drapes are different.